-There are times when progress leaves once-dominant technologies in the dust.
-Businesses that still rely on these aging apps to power critical internal workflows often feel like they’re stuck in the past using an outdated platform that is disconnected from the modern, cloud-based ecosystem.
 Lotus Notes is built on a 30-year-old+ architecture with a proprietary development framework, database, programming model, scripting language, and deployment methodology.
-While it was a powerful solution at the time, it lacks the security, flexibility, and agility that are now table stakes in modern applications.
+Today, it lacks the security, flexibility, and agility that are now table stakes in modern applications.

-Organizations are better off replacing their Lotus Notes applications by re-envisioning the capabilities using a visual, model-driven, and AI-based development environment.
-Best-in-class low code development platforms let organizations create sophisticated and secure offline experiences that support everything from simple data caching to complex offline data access and synchronization.
+Organizations are better off replacing their Lotus Notes applications using a visual, model-driven, and AI-based development environment to re-imagine the capabilities.
+You can create sophisticated and secure offline experiences that support everything from simple data caching to complex offline data access and synchronization.

 Like Lotus Notes, the legacy on-premises version of Microsoft SharePoint was once an innovative collaboration tool that is, by today’s standards, costly and complex to customize, difficult to scale, and lacks critical reporting and governance capabilities.
 Using a low code development platform, organizations can migrate from aging SharePoint applications and re-envision internal and external portal applications as optimized web and mobile apps.